gonzal15/gonzal15.github.io/readme.md

 At the moment, the repository you created in step 3 is currently empty.
 On the repository's page, click on the option "uploading an existing file".
 You will then be taken to a page where you can upload your files.
 From here, you upload all of the files from the folder you created in step 2 with a simple drag-and-drop.
 Be sure to commit your changes with the green button near the bottom!

-#### 6) Celebrate
+#### 6) See your work

-At this point, once you've given a few minutes after uploading your files, you should be able to view your resume at
+At this point, once you've given a few minutes after uploading your files, you should be able to view your resume at:
 ```
 yourGitHubUsername.github.io
 ```

-Congratulations!
-You are now ready to share this link with prospective employers!

 ## More Resources